MichelAsselin/Work_Samples-Michel_Asselin/Superstore_Profitability_Analysis/README.md

 The analysis covers the complete data analytics workflow, from data preparation and visualization to data-driven business recommendations.

 This project was developed in Python (Google Colab environment).
-The notebook can be run end-to-end using the included dataset (_Sample - Superstore.csv_ found in [this branch](https://github.com/MichelAsselin/data-analysis-portfolio/blob/Superstore_Profitability_Analysis/Sample%20-%20Superstore.csv)).
+The notebook can be run end-to-end using the included dataset (_Sample - Superstore.csv_ from the [data folder](https://github.com/MichelAsselin/Work_Samples-Michel_Asselin/tree/main/Superstore_Profitability_Analysis/data)).
 It runs without external setup beyond uploading the CSV.

 **Source**: Martin, Michael (October 27, 2022).
 Sample - Superstore Sales (Excel).xls.
 Tableau from Salesforce.
 Retrieved from: https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls